-The Journal of Animal and Natural Resource Law is currently reviewing papers for Volume XVI, which is scheduled for publication in the summer of 2019.
-The Journal of Animal and Natural Resource Law carefully considers all manuscripts that it receives.
+Animal and Natural Resource Law Review is currently reviewing papers for Volume XVI, which is scheduled for publication in the summer of 2020.
+Animal and Natural Resource Law Review carefully considers all manuscripts that it receives.
 While we may reject an article for lack of space, we may also elect to hold over the article until the next volume.

 Electronic copies of articles should be submitted to the editor-in-chief at firstname.lastname@example.org.
 Articles may also be submitted through the Expresso article management system.
 Articles of any length will be considered, but the Journal aims to include several articles consisting of a minimum of thirty pages.
 We request that authors use footnotes, which should conform to the latest edition of The Bluebook: A Uniform System of Citation.